A classic sour from Peru with many subtle variations

 3 drops Angostura bitters

-Dry shake, then add ice, shake, strain, serve up.
+Dry shake, then add ice, shake, double strain, serve up.
 Garnish by adding 3 drops of Angostura bitters in a row on top of the foam and optionally swirling through them with a toothpick (I need to work on that as you can see).
 Another option is to do a reverse dry shake where you first shake everything but the egg white with ice.
 Then strain it into another shaker without ice, add the egg white and dry shake, then pour without straining.
 This can produce a much frothier foam.